AxelEricsson/MachineLearning/README.md

 ![Model Comparison](https://github.com/AxelEricsson/MachineLearning/blob/master/modelComparison.jpg)

-PLS, naive bayes and LDA performed poor on the dataset and was excluded from any further analysis.
+PLS, naive bayes, and LDA performed poor on the dataset and was excluded from any further analysis.
 The linear models was expected to perform worse than non-linear models, but they also provide less complexity, which can be desired since the results in general is easier to interpret.

 Step.2 Out sample Error:
 The top models selected was KNNPCA,Random Forest, Boosting and SVM.
-SVM and Random Forest was indicating to be the strongest models in the set.

 KNN